The artists in Mallorca you’ll want to meet

 Understanding the local art scene is one of the best ways to feel more integrated in Mallorca.
 By visiting a local artist, you can access another perspective and perhaps view the island in a way you hadn’t considered previously.
 The artists above have helped redefine the art scene in Mallorca, so that the island is recognised for being more than just its beach bars and clubs.
 When you look deeper, Mallorca is a place of cultural movement.
 Underneath its sparkling veneer, there is a whole body of artists working hard to push boundaries and show us what authentic Mallorca is really about.

-If you would like to know more about living in Mallorca and what the Mediterranean lifestyle offers, then sign up to the hc/ newsletter which includes all the latest island recommendations and top tips for living here.
+If you would like to know more about living in Mallorca and what the Mediterranean lifestyle offers, then sign up for the hc/ newsletter which includes all the latest island recommendations and top tips for living here.